ritualage/Analysis/about/index.md

 #### 1. Repository structure at a glance

 * **`data/`** — holds every raw dataset.
-  * A single **`catalog.csv`** file lists where each dataset comes from, how often it should be refreshed, when it was last fetched, and which sub-folder it lives in.
+* A single **`catalog.csv`** file lists where each dataset comes from, what file format it uses, how often it should be refreshed, when it was last fetched, and which sub-folder it lives in.
   * Each dataset has its own folder (for example `data/xyz/`).
 Inside that folder:
-    * One file named with the exact download date (such as `2025-06-03.csv`) preserves a permanent, timestamped snapshot.
+    * One file named with the exact download date (such as `2025-06-03.json`) preserves a permanent, timestamped snapshot.
+The extension matches the catalog's declared file type.
-    * A companion file called `latest.csv` is simply a copy (or symbolic link) to the most recent snapshot, so analyses can always point at a stable filename.
+    * A companion file called `latest.json` (or the matching extension) is simply a copy (or symbolic link) to the most recent snapshot, so analyses can always point at a stable filename.
 * **`data/update.ipynb`** — the single Jupyter notebook that orchestrates everything: fetching new data, versioning it, and triggering re-analysis.
 * **`analysis/`** — contains one sub-directory per research project.
 Inside each project folder you keep the working notebook, a rendered Markdown version of that notebook, and any static figures (PNG, SVG) the analysis produces.